cp3108/Source-Native/README.md

 # Source-Native
-An open-source transpiler for the Source programming language into Javascript, written in Javascript
+An open-source transpiler for the Source programming language into Javascript, written in Javascript.

+An explanation of ideas [here](ideas.md).

 # Project Timeline